-This guide explains how email warm-up improves deliverability and shows how to set it up using Snovio’s recommended settings—both before campaigns and while you’re actively sending.
+This guide explains how email warm-up improves deliverability and shows how to set it up using Snovio’s recommended settings.

-To ensure your cold emails reach the inbox, warm up each sending account before launching outreach campaigns.
+To ensure your cold emails reach the inbox, warm up email accounts before launching outreach campaigns.

 Why you need warm-up